yext/pages/packages/yext-sites-scripts/docs/api/yext-sites-scripts.headconfig.viewport.md

 ## HeadConfig.viewport property

-Declares the size and shape of the documents viewport.
+Declares the size and shape of the document's viewport.
 Will default to 'width=device-width, initial-scale=1' if omitted.

 <b>Signature:</b>